BZoennchen/supercollider-book/_sources/intro.md

 Since it is such a niche, it is not yet stripped of its cultural connection.
 As a left-leaning person, I enjoy such contra commercial trends.
 Consequently, I got not only interested because of the matter but also because of its community.
-I hope, at some day, my has value, will be helpful, and bring not money but joy and communal interest in the matter and its community.
+I hope, at some day, my project will be helpful, and bring not money but joy and communal interest in the matter and its community.
-Even if we lack an alternative to the money-making machine and seemingly silently accept this "fact", a reinvigorated *cyberculture* might act as a reminder that, despite *Mark Fisher's* declaration, we can still revolt against the *Capitalist Realism*.
+Even if we lack an alternative to the money-making machine and seemingly silently accept this "fact", a reinvigorated *cyberculture* might act as a reminder that, despite *Mark Fisher's* declaration, we can still revolt against *Capitalist Realism*.

 I discovered the world of algorithmic composition and sound design using code in late 2021.
 It all started when I watched an energetic and really motivated Sam Aaron presenting his [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi).